 Entering the Individual Championships.
 The tennis committee will review any singles players or doubles teams in the ITA rankings as possible at-large selections.
 There is no need for a coach to indicate on the team lineup form which individuals he/she would like the committee to consider.
-However, if a coach wishes to withdraw a player(s) or doubles team(s) from consideration, the championships administrators (John Bugner - women's, Kelsey Jones - men's) must be notified before April 28.
+However, if a coach wishes to withdraw a player(s) or doubles team(s) from consideration, the championships administrators (Liz Turner Suscha - men's, John Bugner - women's) must be notified before April 26.